Todor Yanchev: Playing career

 On 7 January 2013, after leading the team of CSKA to the first official winter training session, Toshko gave his resignation to the Bulgarian Football Union and is no longer a player for CSKA.
 He decided to leave CSKA Sofia as a show of support for manager Stoycho Mladenov who had been sacked.

-On 21 January, it was announced that Yanchev will join Slavia Sofia on a free transfer.
+On 21 January, it was announced that Yanchev would join Slavia Sofia on a free transfer.

 In July of the same year he returned to CSKA Sofia for the third time, after the club changed its ownership.

-Managing career
+Managerial career

 Yanchev was also assistant manager of CSKA Sofia when he played for the team in 2012–13 season and later in 2014–15 season.
 After he retired in the summer of 2015, he became manager of the newly founded team Tsarsko Selo in the A Regional Group.
 The team had only wins and one draw in the league, but in the end of December 2015 Tsarsko Selo's owner Stoyne Manolov bought V Group team FC Sofia and from 1 January 2016 Yanchev was appointed as manager in order to save the team from relegation and is looking to manage team in professional football.
 On 29 October 2016, following two successive defeats, Yanchev resigned.